swush-labs/PolkadotOpenSourceGrants-apply/applications/swush-dex-aggregator.md

 > *Building the missing UX layer that lets users interact with Polkadot's full liquidity stack through one unified interface.*

-### Swush: A Unified DEX Aggregator for Polkadot’s Cross-Chain Ecosystem
+### Swush: A Unified DEX Aggregator for Polkadot's Cross-Chain Ecosystem

 Swush is a cross-chain DEX aggregator for Polkadot.
 It finds and executes the best asset swap routes across parachains, abstracting away the complexity of XCM and multiple parachains and DEXs.

+**Simple example:**
+> *Want to swap DOT(Asset Hub) → USDC(Bifrost)?* Instead of manually checking rates across Asset Hub, HydraDX, and Bifrost DEXs, Swush automatically finds the best route (e.g., HydraDX offers 3% better rates), handles all XCM complexity, and executes in few clicks.

 We delivered Swush v1, backed by a [Web3 Foundation grant](https://github.com/w3f/Grants-Program/blob/master/applications/swush-dex-aggregator.md), an MVP that finds and executes optimal swaps across Asset Hub, Hydration.
 This validated the core model: users don't want to figure out XCM hops or check multiple DEXs - they just want the best swap, in one click.